 Elementary Obedience Group Dog Training Classes in Chardon

-What will You and Your Dog Learn in the Group Dog Training Classes in Chardon?
+What Will You and Your Dog Learn in the Group Dog Training Classes in Chardon?

 In this course you will learn the following commands: